ediewilson/ddhi/README.md

 to update the dictionary from the repository!
 If you don't do this... there will be... merge conflicts
 ![](https://media.giphy.com/media/117gK0K7OZ8UcE/giphy.gif)

+Next, make a new branch using

+`git checkout -b NAME-OF-YOUR-NEW-BRANCH`

+to change onto a branch where you can make database changes.
+Please don't forget this.

 **Okay, let's get started.**
 To begin running the program, make sure you are in the right folder on terminal (`cd ddhi`), and run